ramihmda/ramihamada-portfolio/_projects/drone.md

 RC receiver, telemetry radio, propulsion, and power.
 The Jetson and camera mounts are my own, modeled in Fusion 360 and printed.

-I flew it manually and tuned it before adding any autonomy, which turned out to matter.
-Getting comfortable with the aircraft as an aircraft made the later debugging much less nerve-racking.
-It holds more than 30 minutes on a charge.

 <div class="figure-pair">
   <figure>
     <img src="{{ '/assets/images/jetson_case.png' | relative_url }}"